 What Is Android Encryption?

 Encryption masks your data and makes it unseen for data snoopers and surveillance agencies.
 It protects all your information that you send or receive via internet connection by passing it through a secure tunnel.
 When you encrypt android phone the entire phone information convert into codes that can only be understood by the authorized person who is going to receive it.
+This is essential to secure your device from hackers.

 However, a screen lock can only save your data if the phone get stolen which means minimum protection, but the encrypted Android device secures your phone information from hackers and illegal surveillance.